MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-windows-client.md

 ### Manual installation
 To manually install the Global Secure Access client:
 1. Run the *GlobalSecureAccessClient.exe* setup file.
 Accept the software license terms.
-1. The client installs and prompts you to sign in with your Microsoft Entra credentials.
+1. The client installs and silently signs you in with your Microsoft Entra credentials.
+If the silent sign-in fails, the installer prompts you to sign in manually.
 1. Sign in.
 The connection icon turns green.
 1. Hover over the connection icon to open the client status notification, which should show as **Connected**.
 :::image type="content" source="media/how-to-install-windows-client/global-secure-access-client-installed-connected.png" alt-text="Screenshot showing the client is connected.":::